ErpNetDocs/info/features/applications/Project_Management.md

 - current status
 - related documents or comments

-ERP.net allows you to organize, filter, group, and track all tasks so that no important step is ever lost — even in large projects with many contributors.
+@@name allows you to organize, filter, group, and track all tasks so that no important step is ever lost — even in large projects with many contributors.

 ### **Documents and Files — everything in the right place**